 How do you find happiness?

-That is one of the most asked questions at this time in our society.
-As if happiness was a thing, hidden away from you somewhere, and all you need is the right instructions, maybe a map, to find it.
+…as if happiness was a thing, hidden away from you somewhere, and all you need is the right instructions, maybe a map, to find it.
 Well, there’s good news, good news, and more good news.

 1. Happiness is not hidden away from you,